Lyrics: Etymology

+History

 Poems

 The differences between poem and song may become less meaningful where verse is set to music, to the point that any distinction becomes untenable.
 This is perhaps recognised in the way popular songs have lyrics.

 However, the verse may pre-date its tune (in the way that "Rule Britannia" was set to music, and "And did those feet in ancient time" has become the hymn "Jerusalem"), or the tune may be lost over time but the words survive, matched by a number of different tunes (this is particularly common with hymns and ballads).

 Possible classifications proliferate (under anthem, ballad, blues, carol, folk song, hymn, libretto, lied, lullaby, march, praise song, round, spiritual).
-Nursery rhymes may be songs, or doggerel: the term doesn't imply a distinction.
+Nursery rhymes may be songs, or doggerel: the term does not imply a distinction.
 The ghazal is a sung form that is considered primarily poetic.
 See also rapping, roots of hip hop music.

 Analogously, verse drama might normally be judged (at its best) as poetry, but not consisting of poems (see dramatic verse).

 In Baroque music, melodies and their lyrics were prose.
 Rather than paired lines they consist of rhetorical sentences or paragraphs consisting of an opening gesture, an amplification (often featuring sequence), and a close (featuring a cadence); in German Vordersatz-Fortspinnung-Epilog.
 For example: